 - Flow.
 In accordance with [40 CFR Part 122.44(i)(1)(ii)] the volume of effluent discharged from each outfall is needed to assure compliance with permitted effluent limitations.
 If the permittee is unable to obtain effluent flow, then it is the responsibility of the permittee to inform the Department, which may require the submittal of an operating permit modification. - Biochemical Oxygen Demand (BOD5).
-Operating permit establishes 30 mg/L as a Weekly Average and 20 mg/L as a Monthly Average.
-Effluent limits were established in accordance with 10 CSR 20-7.015(3) for discharges to Lakes or Reservoirs.
-New lake classification data is available that was not considered in the previous permit.
-A lake exists downstream of the outfall within one-half (1/2) stream mile. - Total Suspended Solids (TSS).
-Operating permit establishes 30 mg/L as a Weekly Average and 20 mg/L as a Monthly Average.
-Effluent limits were established in accordance with 10 CSR 20-7.015(3) for discharges to Lakes or Reservoirs.
-New lake classification data is available that was not considered in the previous permit.
-A lake exists downstream of the outfall within one-half (1/2) stream mile. - Escherichia coli (E. coli).
+Operating permit retains 30 mg/L as a Weekly Average and 20 mg/L as a Monthly Average from the previous permit.
+Effluent limits were established in accordance with 10 CSR 20-7.015(3) for discharges to Lakes or Reservoirs. - Total Suspended Solids (TSS).
+Operating permit retains 30 mg/L as a Weekly Average and 20 mg/L as a Monthly Average from the previous permit.
+Effluent limits were established in accordance with 10 CSR 20-7.015(3) for discharges to Lakes or Reservoirs. - Escherichia coli (E. coli).
 Monthly average of 126 per 100 mL as a geometric mean and Daily Maximum of 630 per 100 mL as a geometric mean during the recreational season (April 1 October 31), for discharges within two miles upstream of segments or lakes with Whole Body Contact Recreation (A) designated use of the receiving stream, as per 10 CSR 20-7.015(9)(B).
 An effluent limit for both monthly average and daily maximum is required by 40 CFR 122.45(d).
 The Geometric Mean is calculated by multiplying all of the data points and then taking the nth root of this product, where n = # of samples collected.
 For example: Five E. coli samples were collected with results of 1, 4, 6, 10, and 5 (#/100mL).
-Geometric Mean = 5th root of (1)(4)(6)(10)(5) = 5th root of 1,200 = 4.1 #/100mL.
+Geometric Mean = 5th root of (1)(4)(6)(10)(5) = 5th root of 1,200 = 4.1 #/100mL. - Total Ammonia Nitrogen.
+Monitoring only.
+The reasonable potential analysis determined that Ammonia in this facility's discharge does not have a potential to violate water quality standards for Ammonia.
+This data will be reviewed during the next permit renewal.